Subacute sclerosing pan-encephalitis (SSPE)

 Is there any treatment?

-Antiviral agents and a medication called Interferon Alpha may alter the effects of the illness when given as a long-term treatment.
-Immunoglobulins (a blood product that is given through the veins) and plasmapheresis (cleaning the blood of inflammatory chemicals) have also been reported to have some benefit.
-Other medications have not been demonstrated to have any significant effects on the disease course and unfortunately, large scale trials cannot be undertaken due to the rarity of the disease.
-Despite initial improvements or a slowing in progression, the disease eventually resumes its course and no cure has been reported up to this time.
-Sometimes patients can die as a result of complications related to the treatments themselves.
+Other medications have not been demonstrated to have any significant effect on the disease course and unfortunately, large scale trials cannot be undertaken due to the rarity of the disease.
+Despite initial improvements or a slowing in progression, the disease eventually resumes its course, and no cure has been reported up to this time.
+Sometimes patients can die because of complications related to the treatments themselves.

-Symptom control is very important and can improve the patient’s quality of life.
+The most effective way to manage SSPE is symptom control.
 Anticonvulsant (medication to stop fits) drugs can be helpful for controlling seizures.
 Other medications can be used to relax stiff muscles.
 Patients will ultimately require feeding via a nasogastric tube (tube passed from the nose into the stomach) or a gastrostomy (tube directly into the stomach from the tummy wall inserted by a small operation).

 The main part of management is a co-ordinated approach to care, by the health professionals, once the condition is recognised.
 With a multidisciplinary approach much can be done to relieve discomfort, support nutrition and daily care.
 The child, or young person, and their family will need emotional and practical support.
 It is recommended that early referral to a psychologist, social worker, palliative care team and hospice is offered.